When trying to understand eschatology, (biblical teaching of the end times) we need to be aware of the four main views.

 Many of us in Pentecostal/charismatic Nordic and American streams have been taught a special form of futuristic view called Dispensationalism, see further explained below.

-I myself was growing up with that particular view watching movies like “A thief in the night” and reading books like “Left behind”.
+I myself was growing up with this particular view watching movies like “A thief in the night” and reading books like “Left behind”.
 It is not unfair to claim that this view has brought a lot of fear into young believers of being just left behind, me included.
 15-20 years back when studying theology my mind opened up that there where more big views than the one I was taught.
 That helped me to position myself in a much more open approach of eschatology.
 For many years I have not even touched the subject as it tends to be very emotional.
-But as our view of eschatology will determine how we live our lives on earth I have decided to be much more clear sharing with where I have come to believe and understand this subject.
+But as our view of eschatology will determine how we live our lives on earth today I have decided to be much more clear to share what I have come to believe and understand this subject.

 Let’s look at these four views, to make a brief overview of the landscape of eschatology.
 (It is much more to this subject, but trying to simplify this as much as possible in this post though).